erics273/nwm_introduction_to_react_11_23/module_2/lessons/01_create_react_app.md

 * A build script to bundle JS, CSS, and images for production, with hashes and sourcemaps.
 * An offline-first service worker and a web app manifest, meeting all the Progressive Web App criteria.

 These many opinions mean that these tools are preconfigured to work in a specific way.
-If your project needs more customization, you can "eject" and customize it, but then you will need to maintain this configuration. ```npm run eject``` will expose the configuration for you to customize.
+If your project needs more customization, you can "eject" and customize it, but you will need to maintain this configuration. ```npm run eject``` will expose the configuration for you to customize.
 Once this is done,  all of the commands except eject will still work.

 > Note: this is a one-way operation.
 Once you run ```npm run eject```, you can’t go back!
 The supplied configuration is good for most small and medium-sized deployments.
 Don't feel pressured to use this feature without a good reason.